sheikhartin/simplified-memory-bounded-a-star/README.md

 ### Usage

-Write down your map in the following format in a text file:
+Save your custom maze in the following format in a text file:

 ```
 $      ###      #   #        # # #